siderolabs/talos/website/content/v1.1/learn-more/concepts.md

 When people come across Talos, they frequently want a nice, bite-sized summary of it.
-Even better would be if we could give them a reference by which to extrapolate what Talos is from something they already know.
 This is surprisingly difficult when Talos represents such a fundamentally-rethought operating system.

 ## Not based on X distro

-A really easy (and useful!) way to summarize an operating system is to say that it is based on X, but focused on Y.
+A useful way to summarize an operating system is to say that it is based on X, but focused on Y.
 For instance, Mint was originally based on Ubuntu, but focused on Gnome 2 (instead of, at the time, Unity).
 Or maybe something like Raspbian is based on Debian, but it is focused on the Raspberry Pi.
 CentOS is RHEL, but made license-free.

-Talos Linux _isn't_ based on any other distribution, so there's no help here.
+Talos Linux _isn't_ based on any other distribution.
 We often think of ourselves as being the second-generation of container-optimised operating systems, where things like CoreOS, Flatcar, and Rancher represent the first generation, but that implies heredity where there is none.
-It does, though, allow a conceptual handle to the concept.

 Talos Linux is actually a ground-up rewrite of the userspace, from PID 1.
 We run the Linux kernel, but everything downstream of that is our own custom